Search

 Seasonal patterns that matter

 National research points to spring as the top window.
 Realtor.com identified April 13–19, 2025 as the single best week to list nationally, thanks to higher prices, more views, and less competition (Realtor.com best week).
+This sweet spot reflects a convergence of motivated buyers emerging from winter, tax refund spending power, and the natural urge to settle in before summer.
 Locally, spring and fall are strong for primary and relocation buyers, while summer brings heavy visitor traffic.
 Peak visitor season runs June through August, which drives short‑term rental demand and can help investors evaluate rental potential (Grand Strand visitor season).
+For sellers, summer can be a double-edged sword: more eyes on the area, but also more competing listings and distracted vacationers who may not be ready to buy.

 Pick the right buyer window